Foster Programs Training Playbook

 Well-run foster programs can exponentially increase the capacity of the community animal shelter and their capacity for care, as animals can reside in homes rather than the shelter.
 Shelters can be very stressful places for pets, and that stress can weaken immune systems and increase vulnerability to illness.
 Providing a less stressful housing option can often speed recovery, minimize behavioral deterioration and increase chances of adoption.

 Organizations all over the country, from large brick-and-mortar agencies to small nonprofits, in varying regional and demographic locations, have successfully implemented robust foster programs, increasing their lifesaving exponentially.
-Utilizing their experiences, standard operating procedures, and proven lifesaving strategies, the following information will help you create your own lifesaving protocol for this critical program.
+Utilizing their experiences, standard operating procedures, and best practices, the following information will help you create your own lifesaving protocol for this critical program.

 By offering a foster program, you can reduce the number of animals in the shelter and increase successful outcomes for more animals in your community.
 Some of the benefits of foster programs include:

-- Alternative housing arrangements for pets not showing well in a shelter environment, such as reactive or shy dogs (These pets can be marketed for adoption while in their foster homes.)
+- Fostering offers alternative housing arrangements for pets not showing well in a shelter environment, such as reactive or shy dogs, and the prevention of the development of problematic “kennel behaviors.”
+These pets can be marketed for adoption while in their foster homes.

-- Safety and comfort for sick or injured pets in need of healing, animals who have been in the shelter for an unusually long time and pets with contagious diseases
+- Fostering provides safety and comfort for neonates, nursing moms, sick or injured pets in need of healing, pets with contagious diseases and animals who have been in the shelter for an extended period.

-The following describes workforce needs, internal and/or external resources, and any other additional steps that should be taken into consideration for successful program implementation:
+The following describes workforce needs, internal and/or external resources, and other additional steps that should be taken into consideration for successful program implementation.

-- Develop a foster care manual for your foster families.
-The manual should include some essential information that may seem basic to you, but may not to your foster caregivers, such as:
+Develop a foster care manual for each type of fostering opportunity your organization offers (e.g., dogs, cats, kittens, nursing moms).
+These manuals should include some essential information that may seem obvious to you, but may not be obvious to your foster caregivers, such as:

-- How to prepare their home for the foster pet
+- How to prepare their homes for foster pets

-- What to do when they first bring the animal home
+- What to do when they bring the animal home

 - Medical and emergency protocols